top of page

 DIRECTIONS:

-1) Pre-heat the oven to 200°C conventional heat / 180°C fan.
+1. Pre-heat the oven to 200°C conventional heat / 180°C fan.

-2) Line a large baking tray with parchment paper.
+2. Line a large baking tray with parchment paper.

-3) Prepare the fennel: Wash the fennel bulbs, then slice off the brown root end, and any discoloured or soft parts on the outer layer (in case the outer layer is extremely tough or discoloured, remove it completely).
+3. Prepare the fennel: Wash the fennel bulbs, then slice off the brown root end, and any discoloured or soft parts on the outer layer (in case the outer layer is extremely tough or discoloured, remove it completely).
 Cut off the stalks, leaving a couple of centimetres on the bulb.
+Zero-waste suggestion: washed and non-discoloured off-cuts can be frozen in zip-lock bags for later use in soups or stocks.
+Cut the fennel lengthwise, from top to bottom, into slices about 1 cm thick.
+Place the slices in a single layer on the prepared baking tray.

-5) Season: Brush the slices with a thin layer of olive oil, then liberally sprinkle 2 teaspoons curry powder, 1/2 teaspoon mild paprika powder, approximately 1/2 teaspoon red chilli powder, or cayenne pepper (adjust to your preferred heat level) on top.
+4. Season: Brush the slices with a thin layer of olive oil, then liberally sprinkle 2 teaspoons curry powder, 1/2 teaspoon mild paprika powder, approximately 1/2 teaspoon red chilli powder, or cayenne pepper (adjust to your preferred heat level) on top.
 Alternatively, mix the spices together in a small bowl and sprinkle them over.
 Evenly distribute 1 teaspoon fennel seeds, then season with fine sea salt.
 Generously drizzle the slices with olive oil.
-6) Roast: Roast the fennel slices in the preheated oven for about 20-30 minutes, or until they turn a nice golden colour and become tender.

-7) Serve immediately and hot.
+6. Serve immediately and hot.

 Comments